MLBZ521/AZTEC/README.md

 ##  Requirements

+Software:
-Python3 and the below libraries are required on any system that runs this script.
-You can deploy a relocatable Python framework to support this.
-See Greg Neagle's [Relocatable Python Framework](https://github.com/gregneagle/relocatable-python) and the [MacAdmins Python](https://github.com/macadmins/python) for details.
+  * Python3 and the below libraries are required on any system that runs this script.

-The latest version of the script was tested using Python 3.9.2, but I believe most Python3 versions should be supported.
+    * The latest version of the script was tested using Python 3.9.2, but I believe most Python3 versions should be supported.

-Non-standard libraries that are used in this project:
+  * Non-standard libraries that are used in this project:
     * requests
+  * Apple Configurator
+    * Apple Configurator Automation Tools

+Hardware:
+  * A host Mac with available USB Ports
+  * Optionally, though highly recommended, is a powered USB Hub capable of charging _and_ data
+    * Finding a reliable hub seems to be the biggest issue
+  * Plenty of USB ports _and_ cables to connect up to as many devices as you'd like to re-provision at once (max 64)

 ## How to setup and run

+Download Apple Configurator and then install the Apple Configurator Automation Tools ( Menu > Apple Configurator 2 > Install Automation Tools... ).

-If devices are WiFi only, you'll need to enable the host Mac to share its internet connection.
+If devices are WiFi only, you'll need to enable the host Mac to share its internet connection in some form.
+The most simipliest way to provide internet access is desribed below.

 **Note:**  802.1x enabled networks _cannot_ be shared; the host Mac will need to be on a non-802.1x enabled network for this to work.